Upstream of U.S. Highway 101

 Note: Click on the map to see photos and learn more about sites along the creek.

-This analysis is being conducted locally, but adheres to Army Corps of Engineers’ planning standards so that the analysis can be included as a component of the Corps Feasibility Study, making the costs of the analysis eligible for credit against future federal appropriations for the Study.
-It is also important to note that improvement to the flow capacity would not be constructed until project improvements at U.S. Highway 101 and downstream to the San Francisco Bay are completed.
+This analysis is being conducted locally, but adheres to Army Corps of Engineers’ standards so that the analysis can be included as a component of the ongoing Corps Feasibility Study, thus making the costs of the analysis eligible for credit against future federal appropriations for the Study.
+It is also important to note that improvement to the flow capacity in this reach could not be completed before project improvements at U.S. Highway 101 and downstream to the San Francisco Bay are completed, which is anticipated to occur in 2016.